BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 4. **Moving Extracted Contents:**
    - The script iterates over each name in the `extracted_folders` array.
-   - For each folder name, it first checks if the corresponding destination folder exists within the parent directory of the `compressed` folder.
-If a destination folder does not exist, the script creates it.
+   - For each directory name, it first checks if the corresponding destination directory exists within the parent directory of the `compressed` directory.
+If a destination directory does not exist, the script creates it.
-   - Then, the script moves all items from each extracted folder inside the `compressed` directory to the respective destination folder.
+   - Then, the script moves all items from each extracted directory inside the `compressed` directory to the respective destination directory.
-   - After successfully moving the files, it deletes the now-empty source folder within the `compressed` directory to clean up.
+   - After successfully moving the files, it deletes the now-empty source directory within the `compressed` directory to clean up.

 5. **Sound Notification:** Upon successfully organizing and cleaning up the files, the script attempts to play a notification sound.
 If the specified sound file cannot be found, it alerts the user about the missing file.